nluna96/surfs_up/README.md

 - June(74.9) and December(71) have approximately similar mean temperatures.
 - June(85) and December(83) have approximately similar max temperatures.
-- June(64) and December(56) have large difference in min temperatures.
+- June(64) and December(56) have a large difference in min temperatures.

 ## Summary

-The results above show that June and December have approximatly similar temperatures throughout the year, however its important to note that there is a large difference in min temperatures.
+The results above show that June and December have approximately similar temperatures throughout the year, however, it's important to note that there is a large difference in min temperatures.
 This large difference in min temperatures led to a deeper investigation where a few outliers for both June and December data sets were discovered.
 The outliers can be seen in the boxplot below.

 ### June and December Boxplot with outliers
 ![June and December Temps](/June_December_Boxplots.png)

 Once the outliers were removed from both June and December datasets new similarities emerged.
-Below is the summary statistics for both June and December without the outliers.
+Below are the summary statistics for both June and December without the outliers.

 ### June Temperature Summary Statistics Updated
 ![June Temps](/june_temp_updated.png)